-Feel free to toast and melt quesadillas in either olive oil, or butter, which makes them even yummier.
+- You can toast quesadillas with either olive oil, or butter, which Robbie prefers—butter makes them crispier.

 These easy to make quesadillas are filled with a delicious combination of flavors--tender vitamin-rich chard, spicy pepper cheese and a surprise ingredient--golden raisins.